MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-reports-workbook.md

 Selecting **View details** on any of the tiles displays a flyout with a chart that displays the first 250 items.
 Select `...` from the flyout to export the full list, or display the query in [Log Analytics](/azure/azure-monitor/logs/log-analytics-tutorial).

 Below the tiles, the **Quality updates** tab is subdivided into **Update status** and **Device status** groups.
 These different chart groups allow you to easily discover trends in compliance data.
 For instance, you may remember that about third of your devices were in the installing state yesterday, but this number didn't change as much as you were expecting.
-That unexpected trend may cause you to investigate and resolve a potential issue before end-users are impacted.
+That unexpected trend may cause you to investigate and resolve a potential issue before end users are impacted.

 ### <a name="bkmk_update-group-quality"></a> Update status group for quality updates